Strangemother/django-trim/README.md

 #### Optional Integration

-For usage of some micro tooling you may need to apply an entry to your `context_processors` Within the `TEMPLATES` entity, add `short.context.appname` to the `OPTIONS.context_processors`:
+Later-on you may need to apply an entry to your `context_processors`.

+Within the your settings `TEMPLATES` entity, add `short.context.appname` to the `OPTIONS.context_processors`:

     TEMPLATES = [
         {